abhishekwl/Hashpool_Server/README.md

 # Hashpool_server
-REST API for a B2B product developed for Big Bazaar
+REST API for a B2B product